daviddetena/sublime3/README.md

 	* **[JSHint](https://packagecontrol.io/packages/JSHint)**: Lint for JS files.
 	* **[CSSLint](https://github.com/CSSLint/csslint)**: Lint for CSS files.
 	* **[Gutter themes](http://www.sublimelinter.com/en/latest/gutter_themes.html)**: When linting is done, SublimeLinter marks errors in two ways: the suspect code itself is marked, and the line on which the code occurs is marked in the gutter.

+* **[Emmet](https://packagecontrol.io/packages/Emmet)**: Previously known as Zen Coding, it can significantly accelerate the way you’re writing HTML & CSS.
+Write CSS like abbreviation, hit tab to expand… DONE!
+You can see a demo in its [official site](http://emmet.io/).

+* **[HTML-CSS-JS-Prettify](https://packagecontrol.io/packages/HTML-CSS-JS%20Prettify)**: Run this and it will format your HTML, CSS, Javascript or JSON code.

+* **[PrettyJSON](https://packagecontrol.io/packages/Pretty%20JSON)**: This plugin allows to Prettify/Minify/Query/Goto/Validate/Lint JSON files for Sublime Text 2 & 3

+* **[SublimeCodeIntel](https://packagecontrol.io/packages/SublimeCodeIntel)**: Just start typing code as usual, autocomplete will pop up whenever it’s available.
+It also allows you to jump around symbol definitions even across files with just a click.
+It supports a great variety of languages like JavaScript, Mason, XBL, XUL, RHTML, SCSS, Python, HTML, Ruby, Python3, XML, Sass, XSLT, Django, HTML5, Perl, CSS, Twig, Less, Smarty, Node.js, Tcl, TemplateToolkit, PHP.
+A demo can be found [here](http://sublimecodeintel.github.io/SublimeCodeIntel/).

+* **[SidebarEnhancements](https://packagecontrol.io/packages/SideBarEnhancements)**: It provides a few new things in the Sidebar menu including New File Creation in the current project folder, Moving File and Folder, Duplicating File and Folder, Open in Finder and Browser, Refresh, and a bunch more.

+* **[PHPfmt](https://github.com/nanch/phpfmt_stable/)**: PHP code scanner and analyzer for code intelligence within PHP projects.

+* **[CSSComb](https://github.com/csscomb/sublime-csscomb/)**: Sublime plugin for CSScomb—CSS coding style formatter.